bollu/bollu.github.io/README.txt

 - Music for a small space, such as a castle, which is a new venue from the church and theater.

+### Biographies

+- Collect biographies from wikipedia, and "Five minute mozart".

 ##### Hildegard von Bingen (1098-1179)
 - Rhineland of Germany.
 - Had visons, was accepted into a monastary.